 However, our education system faces substantial obstacles to carrying out the above mission, vision, and goals.
 The issues we face are not new.
-In 2016, the State Board of Education established three shared commitments and developed five strategic priorities to improve public education for all students in Alaska.
-These strategic priorities became the backbone of what is known as Alaska's Education Challenge.
-The five strategic priorities were developed to help address the challenges that impact our educational system here in Alaska.
+In 2016, the SBOE established three shared commitments and developed five strategic priorities to improve public education for all students in Alaska.
+These strategic priorities became the backbone of what is known as Alaska's